Kylapurity/Capstone/README.md

 # 🥚 Egg Production Prediction System

-** 🥚 Poultry Sight** is a **machine learning-powered FastAPI application** that predicts egg production based on environmental factors in poultry farms.
+**🥚Poultry Sight** is a **machine learning-powered FastAPI application** that predicts egg production based on environmental factors in poultry farms.
 This system uses a **deep learning model** trained on real farm data to help farmers **optimize production conditions** and improve yield.

 ---